MichaelBell/tt09-rle-vga/docs/info.md

 The encoding uses 16-bit words.
 Most words are a run length in the top 10 bits, and a colour in the bottom 6 bits.
 A run must come to the end at the end of each row.

-A run must be at least 2 pixels, and any group of 3 consecutive runs within a row must be at least 24 pixels, otherwise the data buffer will empty.
-This could definitely be improved!
+A run must be at least 2 pixels, and any group of 3 consecutive runs within a row must be at least 12 pixels, otherwise the data buffer will empty.

 8-bit mono audio data can be interleaved into the video stream.
-The PWM output value is updated by the value `0xF800 + sample`, these must be at the end of a row, but do not have to be present on every row.
+The PWM output value is updated by the value `0xC000 + sample`, these must be at the end of a row, but do not have to be present on every row.
 With a 24MHz project clock the row clock is exactly 30kHz.

+To compress the audio slightly, sample deltas can also be used, packing 2, 3 or 4 samples into one command.
+These add a signed offset to the current sample value at the end of the next 2, 3 or 4 rows:

+* `0xD000 + (offset1 << 6) + offset2` with 2 6-bit signed offsets
+* `0xE000 + (offset1 << 8) + (offset2 << 4) + offset3` with 3 4-bit signed offsets
+* `0xF000 + (offset1 << 9) + (offset2 << 6) + (offset3 << 3) + offset4` with 4 3-bit signed offsets

+This means that quieter audio takes less space!

 Note that row and frame repeat, which were supported on the TT07 and TT IHP 0p2 versions are not supported here because audio data is interleaved into the video data.

 The data is read starting at address 0.
-The special word `0xFFC0` causes the player to stop and restart from address 0 at the beginning of the next frame, restarting the video.
+The special word `0xBFC0` causes the player to stop and restart from address 0 at the beginning of the next frame, restarting the video.
 This could also be used to display a still image.

 ## How to test